vinaynaidu/editor.settings/README.md

-# editor.settings
+# Editor.settings

-Collection of settings for my various editors
+Collection of settings for my various editors.